 Questions?
 Contact Gary Finney, your System HR Director, at Gary.Finney@untsystem.edu or call 972-338-1411.

 Employees are required to complete ONE training course related to developing flexible work arrangements specific to remote work to ensure understanding of mutual responsibilities before employees can submit a flexible work arrangement schedule for review and approval.
 Supervisors are required to complete ONE training course related to developing flexible work arrangements specific to remote work before supervisors can approve any positions for consideration of such arrangements.
-Supervisors also have the option to take an additional in-person training on managing flexible workers.

 Both employee and supervisor must complete the training before the flexible work arrangement can be negotiated.